15 Effective Ways To Lose Weight During Menopause

 How To Lose Weight During Menopause

 Weight gain during menopause is often related to the natural aging process and hormonal changes.
-Just like any other phase in your life, a healthy diet and regular exercise (including yoga and strength training) are key to keeping your weight in check.
-Following an ayurvedic routine (dinacharya) and trying alternative therapies like acupuncture can also be helpful.
+A healthy diet with some basic modifications and regular exercise are key to keeping your weight in check.
+Use yoga and strength training to your advantage.
+Following an ayurvedic routine (dinacharya) and trying alternative therapies like acupuncture and TCM can also help.

 Waist circumference is an easy way to estimate your abdominal fat.
-A waist measurement of over 35 inches (88 centimeters) will increase your health risks.5
+A waist measurement of over 35 inches (88 centimeters) will increase your health risks.6

 If you’ve been eating a healthy diet before menopause, you’ll want to continue that habit.
 The key to long-term weight loss and management is a realistic diet plan that takes care of your nutritional needs without adding any unnecessary calories.
 These guidelines can also help you manage other menopausal symptoms such as fatigue, insomnia, and hot flashes.